jbsparrow/CyberDropDownloader/docs/reference/cli-arguments.md

   --retry-all                                                                   retry all downloads --retry-failed                                                                retry failed downloads --retry-maintenance                                                           retry download of maintenance files (bunkr).
 Requires files to be hashed
-  --ui UI                                                                       DISABLED, ACTIVITY, SIMPLE or FULLSCREEN
+  --show-supported-sites                                                        shows a list of supported sites and exits --ui UI                                                                       DISABLED, ACTIVITY, SIMPLE or FULLSCREEN

 browser_cookies: